DivyeMaggo/Crypto-Insights-with-LLM-Integration/README.md

 ## Configuration

-1. Create a `.env` file in the root of the project to store your API keys:
+1. Create your own GEMINI api key and add in the `.env` file in the root of the project to store your API keys:
     ```
     GEMINI_API_KEY=your-openai-api-key
     ```